Kong/terraform-provider-kong-gateway/docs/resources/plugin_openid_connect.md

 - `cluster_cache_strategy` (String) The strategy to use for the cluster cache.
 If set, the plugin will share cache with nodes configured with the same strategy backend.
 Currentlly only introspection cache is shared. must be one of ["off", "redis"]
 - `consumer_by` (List of String) Consumer fields used for mapping: - `id`: try to find the matching Consumer by `id` - `username`: try to find the matching Consumer by `username` - `custom_id`: try to find the matching Consumer by `custom_id`.
 - `consumer_claim` (List of String) The claim used for consumer mapping.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
+- `consumer_groups_claim` (List of String) The claim used for consumer groups mapping.
+If multiple values are set, it means the claim is inside a nested object of the token payload.
+- `consumer_groups_optional` (Boolean) Do not terminate the request if consumer groups mapping fails.
 - `consumer_optional` (Boolean) Do not terminate the request if consumer mapping fails.
 - `credential_claim` (List of String) The claim used to derive virtual credentials (e.g. to be consumed by the rate-limiting plugin), in case the consumer mapping is not used.
 If multiple values are set, it means the claim is inside a nested object of the token payload.
 - `disable_session` (List of String) Disable issuing the session cookie with the specified grants.